-This was Cooter's first pond in July, 2001.
+This was Cooter's first pond in July 2001.
 It was hard to find him inside this "huge" enclosure.
 Note the chicken wire fence around the pond.
-This was originally to keep the dogs from munching on the water lettuce and fish food.
-Even though we no longer have the dogs, we kept the fence in place to keep the raccoons and birds out.
-This pond was brought inside for the winter seasons and placed near a southern facing sliding glass door, so it got some limited sunshine.
-The pond plants also survived in this condition from October to May.
+This was originally to prevent my dogs from munching on the water lettuce and fish food.
+Even though we no longer had the dogs, the fence was kept in place to keep raccoons and birds out.
+This pond was taken inside for the winter months and placed near a southern facing sliding glass door, so it received some limited sunshine.
+The pond plants also survived in these conditions, from October to May.

 Detail of the original 30 gallon pond later in the summer of 2001.
-I think the skull belongs to the postman.
+I think the skull belonged to the postman.
 Where is Cooter?
-He was lost in this pond when he was a young tike, but the easy life agreed with him and he just kept growing.
+He was lost in this pond when he was a young tike, but the easy life agreed with him, and he just kept growing.

-Cooter's new pond will be an above-ground 12' x 6' kidney shape.
-The foundation will be made of 8" x 8" x 16" cinder blocks stacked two high to give a wall height of 16".
-The liner is 45 mil EPDM rubber and there is a felt underlayment.
-The sides will be capped off with the larger, flat field stones.
-The outside wall will have an earth shelf of about 12" high (up to about the middle of the second cinder block) and almost 12" wide.
-On this earth shelf, we will stack the remainder of the field stones.
+Cooter's new pond was designed to be an above-ground 12' x 6' kidney shape.
+The foundation was made of 8" x 8" x 16" cinder blocks stacked two high to give a wall height of 16."
+The liner was 45 mil EPDM rubber and there was a felt underlayment.
+The sides were capped off with the larger, flat field stones.
+The outside wall has an earth shelf about 12" high (up to about the middle of the second cinder block) and almost 12" wide.
+On this earth shelf, we stacked the remainder of the Pennsylvania field stones.

 Day 1 (July 5, 2004):

 The pallet of flat Pennsylvania field stones was delivered on Monday, July 5, 2004.
-This is where the truck dumped them.
+The photo shows exactly where the truck dumped them.
 You can just make out the pallet sitting vertically behind the pile of stones.
-Will this be enough stones for the project?
+Would this be enough stones to complete the pond enlargement project?

 Doing the grunt work.
 Moving stones from point A to point B.

-We stacked them up over here and separated them into two piles.
+We stacked them up, and separated them into two piles.
 The pile on the right were stones that would make the best cap stones.
 The other pile will be used on the exterior wall of the pond.

 Day 2 (July 6, 2004):

 The pallet of cinder blocks arrived Tuesday, July 6, 2004.
-We only needed about 50 (out of the pallet of 90), but now we have some extras for other projects?
+We only needed about 50 (the pallet contained 90), so now we had some extras for future projects.

 Day 3 (July 10, 2004):

-The basic shape has been laid out and the wooden stakes will be used to help level the blocks.
-We are not digging down, but rather, building up.
-We had a large pile of dirt in the back yard which was used to build up the foundation where needed.
+The basic shape was laid out, and the wooden stakes were used to help level the blocks.
+We decided not to dig down, but rather, build up.
+We had a large pile of dirt in the back yard that was used to build up the foundation where needed.

-Cooter walking around the inside perimeter of his new pond during construction.
+Cooter walking about the inside perimeter of his new pond during construction.
 "Hurry up, I want to go swimming!"
-It is interesting to see how much of his original pigmentation was reduced as an adult.
-He went from vivid green to almost black in three years.
+It is interesting to see how much of his original pigmentation was lost as he aged.
+He went from vivid green, with ornate yellow patterns, to almost black in three years.
 His plastron (under side of shell) is still true to his "Yellow-bellied slider" name though.

 Laying the felt underlayment.
 We had two pieces of felt.
-We had to figure out the best way to install the pieces to get them to cover the entire area.
+We had to figure out the best way to install the pieces so they covered the entire area.

 Taking a breather while the pond fills.
 Even our parakeet, "Victor" got in on the act.
 I placed some pine branches on top of his cage to help keep him quiet, but when he goes outside, he generally makes a lot of noise.